 When will Human Exploration of Mars begin?
-Perhaps by 2035, the United States may begin a Manned Mars Mission or it may be an international effort.
+Perhaps by 2035, the United States may begin to journey to Mars on a Manned Mars Mission or it may be an international effort.
 Mars is the logical next place to explore after our own moon.

 Robotic exploration of the Red Planet began in the 1960’s and is continuing to this date.
 Some questions to ask are: Why should humans explore Mars?
 Will the journey be safe?
 Will it be affordable and budget?
 Can private enterprise play a role?